dojobo/PGH-Love-Data-Week/index.md

 Join us for **Love Data Week 2022**, February 14-18, for a collection of fascinating, data-oriented research talks, and hands-on software skills workshops.

-This year, we are excited to invite the following Pitt community members to present about their research:
+This year, we are excited to invite the following Pitt community members to present about their research and art:

 * [Prof. Edouard Machery](https://www.hps.pitt.edu/people/edouard-machery), Director, Center for Philosophy of Science
 * [Dr. Aaron Myers-Brooks](https://www.music.pitt.edu/people/aaron-myers-brooks), Department of Music Faculty